-The challenge of owning landlocked property or being a neighboring landowner to landlocked property is pretty clear: There is no public access to the property, meaning the landlocked owner needs to be granted legal access by a neighbor through an easement.
+The challenge of owning landlocked property or being a neighboring landowner to a landlocked property is pretty clear: Public access to the property is nonexistent, meaning the landlocked owner needs to be granted legal access by a neighbor through an easement.
 This can also include not having access rights for public utilities like water, sewer, or electricity without these passing through a neighbor's property.

 Getting a property easement can be a difficult process because it depends on the willingness and cooperation of the adjacent landowner.
 If the neighboring owner is stubborn or uninterested in granting access rights, the process to gain an easement can quickly become long and costly, leaving the investor with a property they can't do much with.

 The benefits of landlocked property are a bit more difficult to discern at first glance, but there are opportunities for more experienced investors to benefit.
 Most landlocked property owners realize not having a legal right of way to access the property is a problem and thus discount the price of the land to reflect its challenges.

 This means investors can buy landlocked property cheaply, especially if an easement hasn't been granted on the property yet.
 This discount creates an opportunity for the purchasing investor to add value by going through the legal process to gain reasonable access to the property.

 Landlocked property owners can gain access to their property through an easement, which is legal permission to access the property by passing through the neighbor's property.
 Easements are fairly common in real estate.
 For example, a utility easement is the legal right of a utility company to run or access certain public utilities like sewer lines, water pipes, or electrical lines through private property.

 But when it comes to landlocked property between two property owners, the manner in which an easement is gained and the type of easement granted can vary depending on the situation.